birkancelik18/GPT2-Finetune-and-Deploy/README.md

 ## User Interface

 A user interface has been implemented to facilitate interaction with the GPT-2 model.
-Users can input prompts and receive generated text in the Shakespearean style through a simple and intuitive interface.
+After running the FastAPI application, open the `index.html` file in your browser to access the user interface.

 ## Getting Started